knative/serving/community/FEATURE-LIFECYCLE.md

     <td>Dev features are hidden in auto-generated reference docs.</td>
     <td>Alpha features are marked alpha in auto-generated reference docs.
 Basic documentation describing what the feature does, how to enable it, the restrictions and caveats, and a pointer to the issue or design doc the feature is based on.</td>
-    <td>Complete feature documentation published to istio.io
+    <td>Complete feature documentation published to elafros.dev
 In addition to the basic alpha-level documentation, beta documentation includes samples, tutorials, glossary entries, etc.</td>
     <td>Same as Beta</td>
   </tr>
   <tr>
     <td>Upgradeability</td>
     <td>None</td>
-    <td>The schema and semantics of a feature may change in a later software release, without any provision for preserving configuration objects in an existing istio installation
+    <td>The schema and semantics of a feature may change in a later software release, without any provision for preserving configuration objects in an existing elafros installation
 API versions can increment faster than the monthly release cadence and the developer need not maintain multiple versions Developers should still increment the API version when schema or semantics change in an incompatible way</td>
     <td>The schema and semantics may change in a later software release